esh4rak/Event-Calendar/README.md

 # Functions
 01. Google SignIn With Firebase
 02. Get user information from Google Account
-03. Calendar of a week view
+03. Week view of a calendar
 04. Insert data in Firebase Firestore
 05. Retrive Data
 06. Update Data